bwat47/joplin-copy-as-html/README.md

 - Markdown Format - Displays full markdown link formatting with title and URL.

+### Markdown emoji

+Copy as Plain Text supports the markdown-it emoji plugin, so emoji such as :white_check_mark: will be displayed in the plain text output.
+This can be disabled if desired via the Display emojis setting.

 ## Known Issues

 - The context menu options appear in the rich text editor's context menu (but aren't functional, the plugin is only intended for the markdown editor).
+- The plugin's keyboard shortcuts sometimes don't work on cold start of Joplin, can be fixed by toggling editors or going to Tools | Options | Keyboard Shortcuts and back.

 ## Misc